Unitas $UP will be listed on MEXC Exchange Pair with UP/USDT on March 13th at 10:00 (UTC)

 Liquidity changes over time and is not guaranteed

-Comparing with other listings sets expectations, but past does not predict future
+Comparing with other token sets expectations, but the past does not predict future

 Steps for trading new tokens (general):